Devshakhawat/Hooks_Assignment/README.md

 Shortcode: I added Contact form plugin using shortcodes inside this folder

+Metabox Assignment: I added two plugins inside this folder.
+Post excerpt plugin takes excerpt under post and we can fetch it through shotcode.
+Post views plugin shows title with post views which we could do with shortcode.

 Book-Review: I have added a plugin inside this folder.
 Added a custom post type named book also added five metaboxes and display it's values at single-book.php template inside theme

-Metabox Assignment: I added two plugins inside this folder.
-Post excerpt plugin takes excerpt under post and we can fetch it through shotcode.
-Post views plugin shows title with post views which we could do with shortcode

 ## Contributor
 Shakhawat Hossain